Ebauer286/Project_4/README.md

 DATASET

 The analysis uses a dataset of  61,069 rows of simulated mushroom data.
-This data set was obtained from UC Irving (https://archive.ics.uci.edu/dataset/848/secondary+mushroom+dataset).
+This data set was obtained from UC Irvine (https://archive.ics.uci.edu/dataset/848/secondary+mushroom+dataset).
 The dataset includes metadata columns such as:
   *cap-diameter
   *cap-shape
   *does-bruise-bleed